 Are there alternatives to probate court?

-Yes, alternatives like living trusts and joint ownership can bypass probate court.
+Yes, alternatives like living trusts and joint ownership can bypass probate courts.
 Living trusts manage asset distribution during the grantor’s lifetime, while joint ownership allows assets to transfer automatically upon death, offering time and cost-efficient solutions outside the probate system.

 How can individuals prepare for probate?